norakirkizh/ml_politics/README.md

 #### Summary

 We combined survey and web tracking data to build a model where web site visits predict self-reported political attitues.
-There are several findings about predicting models and their application in social science.
+There are several findings about predicting models and their applications in social science.
 The evidence is mixed and requires further research.
-We built 15 machine learning models for 15 political attitudes.
+We built machine learning model for each political attitude of interest, 15 in total.

 Additionally, plots for validation of web tracking data: [browsing behavior](https://github.com/norakirkizh/ml_politics/blob/master/ivw_germany.pdf) and [privacy policy](https://github.com/norakirkizh/ml_politics/blob/master/plot_privacy_noad.pdf) of web tracking vs national German panel.